Napoleon Bonaparte

 As First Consul, Napoleon sought to bring order, prosperity, and unity to France.
 To heal some of the divides that the French Revolution had produced, he offered a general amnesty to all French citizens who had fled the nation during the French Revolution.
 He also began negotiating with the Pope to bring Catholicism back as the official religion of France.
 These negotiations were successful but he ensured that some of the gains of the French Revolution, namely religious freedom and separation of church and state, would continue.

 Continuing his reforms as First Consul, Napoleon formed a committee of legal scholars and led the development of the Civil Code, also known as the Code Napoléon.
 This standard of laws brought about many changes to the way French law worked.
 For religious matters, the Civil Code guaranteed religious freedom and enforced the separation of church and state.
 To combat the resentment that had brought about the French Revolution, the Civil Code forbade feudal privileges that gave nobles different rights than other citizens.
 The Civil Code also granted individual freedoms such as the freedom to work in any profession.
-For women, the Civil Code granted women property rights and the right to divorce, but in family matters the law still saw the husband as the head of a household.
+For women, the Civil Code granted women property rights and the right to divorce, but in family matters the law was still patriarchal and saw the husband as the head of a household.
 Napoleon always considered the Civil Code as his greatest legacy, and as the French traveled throughout Europe, the progressive ideas of the Civil Code traveled with them, helping to bring about reform in those territories.

 While Napoleon improved the lives of French citizens living in European France, his policies did not help the black citizens living in French colonies, including the blacks living in Saint-Domingue (later known as Haiti).
-The French colony on the island of Hispaniola had abolished slavery in 1793 and this act was ratified by the National Convention in early 1794.
-While the island was still nominally a part of France, it had been somewhat isolated due to British control of the seas and the French governments being preoccupied with survival throughout the tumultuous years of the French Revolution.
+This French colony on the island of Hispaniola had abolished slavery in 1793 and this act was ratified by the National Convention in early 1794.
+While the colony was still nominally a part of France, it had been somewhat isolated due to British control of the seas and the successive French governments being preoccupied with survival throughout the tumultuous years of the French Revolution.
 A former slave, Toussaint Louverture, had risen to power and now controlled the island.
 While Toussaint Louverture insisted that Saint-Domingue was still a colony of France, in 1801 he issued his own constitution for Saint-Domingue instead of following directives and getting approval from the government in Paris.
 Napoleon was furious and interpreted the constitution as a declaration of independence and an insult to the French government and sovereignty.
-Due to the peace with Great Britain, Napoleon was able to send an expedition of thousands of soldiers across the Atlantic without fear of interference from the British navy.
+Due to the peace with Great Britain, Napoleon was able to send an expedition of thousands of soldiers across the Atlantic Ocean without fear of interference from the British navy.
 Led by Napoleon's brother-in-law General Leclerc, the expedition was to reassert control over the colony and potentially reestablish slavery.
-While the expedition was initially successful in retaking the island and capturing Toussaint Louverture, ultimately yellow fever killed a majority of the French soldiers.
-Many of the inhabitants of the island rose in revolt and they successfully ousted the French.
+While the expedition was initially successful in retaking the colony and capturing Toussaint Louverture, ultimately yellow fever killed a majority of the French soldiers.
+Many of the inhabitants of the colony rose in revolt and they successfully ousted the French.
 This failure of the French to maintain control over a distant colony would influence Napoleon's decision to sell the territory of Louisiana to the United States of America in what became known as the Louisiana Purchase.

 Establishment of the Empire

 In 1803 the conspiracy leader Georges Cadoudal was secretly returned to France with the help of the British government to make yet another attempt on Napoleon's life.
 Luckily for Napoleon, the French police caught wind of the conspiracy and were able to arrest Cadoudal and many of the conspirators in early 1804.
 As the conspirators were interrogated, it was revealed that after assassinating Napoleon a great prince was to reveal himself in Paris to take power.
 Napoleon's spies throughout Europe determined that the great prince was the Duke of Enghien, a prince of the blood of the House of Bourbon who lived just across the border from France in Baden.
 Based on this information and angry at yet another attempt on his life, Napoleon ordered General Ordener to secretly cross the border with some cavalry and seize the Duke of Enghien.
 Meanwhile, Napoleon and the other statesmen discussed what should be done with such an important prisoner.
 One of the other consuls, Cambacérès, suggested that holding the Duke of Enghien hostage would be enough to ensure Napoleon's safety.
 Contrary to this position, the Minister of Foreign Affairs Talleyrand insisted that the Duke of Enghien must be executed as a reprisal against the House of Bourbon, teaching them that violent actions would be met in kind.1 Ultimately, Napoleon sided with Talleyrand and the Duke of Enghien was quickly tried and executed.
+This act was universally condemned by leaders of other nations of Europe and it increased their hostility to Napoleon and France's government.

 The Third Coalition

 Napoleon's army continued to chase the Austrians and took Vienna, but they were unable to prevent the Russian army from joining up with the remaining Austrian army.
 Now outnumbered, Napoleon's Grande Armée began to fall back.
-Napoleon sent General Savary to negotiate with the Allies, but moreso to convince them that Napoleon was not confident about the outcome of the war.
-Savary successfully did this, and brought back a Russian prince to Napoleon, who arrogantly lectured him and told him to surrender.
+Napoleon sent General Savary to negotiate with the coalition leaders, but more so to convince them that Napoleon was not confident about the outcome of the war.
+Savary successfully did this, and brought back a Russian prince to Napoleon, who arrogantly lectured Napoleon and told him to surrender.
 Napoleon appeared to agree with the prince about his chances of success, and the prince dutifully reported back to Tsar Alexander of Napoleon's weakness.
 Napoleon took up a defensive position and on the anniversary of his coronation, his trap at the Battle of Austerlitz worked exactly as he had planned, with the outnumbered French crushing the combined Russian and Austrian armies.
 Austria sued for peace immediately.

 The Fourth Coalition

 The next year, Prussia began to prepare for war and in August the war party of its government secretly decided on an upcoming war against France.
 Napoleon's informants had told him of the warmongering attitude of the Prussian court, but he could scarcely believe the Prussian court had kindly waited for him to defeat the Austrians before deciding on war.
 Knowing that the Prussian Queen Louise was one of the warmongers of the court, and admiring her beauty and defiant attitude, Napoleon called her "the only man in Prussia."2 Prussia delivered an arrogant ultimatum to France demanding France's acquiescence on certain terms by October 8th, and the message only reached Paris on October 2nd.
 Napoleon, who was already in Germany, only received the message on the 7th.
-Always quick to seize the initiative, Napoleon waited until the next day when the ultimatum expired and then quickly maneuvered La Grande Armée into Prussia and crushed the Prussians at the twin battles of Jena-Auerstädt.
+Always quick to seize the initiative, Napoleon waited until the next day when the ultimatum expired and then quickly maneuvered the Grande Armée into Prussia and crushed the Prussians at the twin battles of Jena-Auerstädt.
 His forces pursued the disorganized and defeated Prussians throughout Prussia, forcing the surrender of their army throughout the country.

 With the Prussians knocked out of the war, only the Russian army remained, and the French moved on into Poland, which had been greedily partitioned and dissolved by Russia, Austria, and Prussia in the latter half of the 18th century.
-Hoping to be liberated by the French, a large number of the Poles supported Napoleon, and while in Warsaw he met the beautiful Marie Walewska and entered into a relationship with her.
+Hoping to be liberated by the French, a large number of the Poles supported Napoleon, and while in Warsaw he met the beautiful Marie Walewska and began an amorous relationship with her.
 Still fighting the Russians, Napoleon began laying a trap for them that almost worked until his plans were intercepted when a courier was captured.
 Following that mistake, the French fought the Russians at the indecisive Battle of Eylau in February of 1807, and then in June the French army smashed the Russian army at Friedland.
 Tsar Alexander asked for peace, and the landmark Treaty of Tilsit was signed between Napoleon and Alexander, forming an alliance between Russia in the east and France in the west.

 The Peninsular War

 The British still remained resolute in their opposition to France, and due to British naval supremacy after the Battle of Trafalgar in 1805, Napoleon could not strike at them militarily.
 Instead he decided to bring them to the bargaining table through economic warfare.
-He established a trade embargo against the British and made it a cornerstone of his foreign policy, insisting his allies and defeated enemies also follow it.
+He established a trade embargo against Great Britain and made it a cornerstone of his foreign policy, insisting his allies and defeated enemies also follow it.
 Most of Europe now complied with this policy which came to be known as the Continental System, however, Portugal did not, and Napoleon decided to move troops into Portugal and Spain to force them to comply.
 In response, the British landed an army in the Spanish Peninsula and the French were never able to fully take Portugal.

 In the meantime, the Bourbon royal family of Spain fought internal power struggles and the people of Spain were generally unhappy with their government.
-Napoleon seized this opportunity and acted as if he would help resolve the Spanish royal family's crisis.
+Napoleon couldn't resist this opportunity and acted as if he would help resolve the Spanish royal family's crisis.
 Instead he demanded the abdication of the Spanish royal family and he placed his brother Joseph on the throne as King of Spain.
 Expecting to be treated well for bringing the Civil Code and its progressive ideals to Spain and removing an ineffective government, the French soldiers were surprised to find many of the population rising against them.
 The Spanish clergy had seen how the French clergy had lost power in the secularization of France, and in response incited many of the population to a religious holy war against the French.
-Unused to guerrilla warfare, the French army struggled to maintain control over the Peninsula.
+Unused to guerrilla warfare, the French army struggled to maintain control over the peninsula.

 The Fifth Coalition

-Forcing a confrontation with the Austrians at Aspern-Essling , the French would lose this battle more to the current of the Danube River than to Austrian skills.
+Sensing an opportunity for revenge since the French army was preoccupied with events in the Spanish Peninsula, Austria secretly prepared for war.
+In April of 1809 Austria invaded France's German allies, initially scoring successes until Napoleon arrived on the scene to take command.
+After chasing the Austrians and taking Vienna again, the French army needed to cross the Danube River to bring the Austrians to battle.
+The French crossed the Danube near the villages of Aspern and Essling and the Austrians quickly counterattacked when the French army was split between both sides of the river.
 As the battle began to wind down, Marshal Lannes, Napoleon's best friend, was critically wounded and brought back to safety by his men.
 Napoleon saw his wounded friend and rushed to him, deeply concerned that Lannes might die.
 Every day he visited the wounded marshal, but finally on the 31st of May Lannes died.
 Napoleon, upon arriving that day and learning of his friend's death, wept by his side for most of the day.
-Six weeks after his first major loss at Aspern-Essling, Napoleon had learned from those mistakes and defeated the Austrians at Battle of Wagram , and they again sued for peace.
+Six weeks after his first major loss at Aspern-Essling, Napoleon had learned from those mistakes and the French army crossed the Danube again and defeated the Austrians at the Battle of Wagram .
+Shortly thereafter Austria again sued for peace.

 Fully aware that France needed allies to maintain a balance of power and peace in Europe, and disappointed that Tsar Alexander had not assisted him as promised against the Austrians, Napoleon hoped to solidify an alliance through marriage.
 Furthermore, his family had never approved of Josephine, and she had never been able to produce an heir for him even though he had fathered an illegitimate child with Marie Walewska.
-Napoleon first asked for the hand of Alexander's sister but was politely refused.
+Napoleon first asked for the hand of Tsar Alexander's sister but was politely refused.
 Unable to form a matrimonial alliance with Russia, he then asked for the hand of the daughter of Emperor Francis of Austria.
 In 1810, Napoleon divorced the love of his life, Josephine, and married Marie Louise, the daughter of the Austrian Emperor, forming an alliance that he hoped would cement peace.
 From this union his son, Napoleon II, was born.

 Confrontation with Russia